Indianapolis Colts Get New Coach, Frank Reich, After Josh McDaniels Controversy

 The Indianapolis Colts have finally found a new coach after they were rejected by Patriots offensive coordinator, Josh McDaniels.
-ESPN reports that Frank Reich, the Philadelphia Eagles’ offensive coordinator, has agreed to a five-year coaching contract with The Colts.
+ESPN reports that Frank Reich, the Philadelphia Eagles’ offensive coordinator, has agreed to a five-year coaching contract with the Colts.

 The team’s search for a replacement for Chuck Pagano has been rocky.
 The Colts had previously tipped McDaniels for the job and announced that he had accepted the job on February 6.
 According to ESPN, he called Colts management later that day to withdraw from the agreement.
 The team had already scheduled a press conference to introduce him as the new coach.
-But Colts GM, Chris Ballard, took the podium instead to give some insight on what they planned to do in light of McDaniels’ decision.
+But the Colts General Manager, Chris Ballard, took the podium instead to give some insight on what they planned to do in light of McDaniels’ decision.
 Ballard also took responsibility for making the mistake of announcing that Josh was the head coach before the contract was signed.

-At the end of the presser, Ballard announced that Colts’ rivalry with The New England Patriots was “back on.”
+At the end of the presser, Ballard announced that Colts’ rivalry with the New England Patriots was “back on.”

 The team seems to be finding some humor in the situation.
 The Indianapolis Colts’ tweeted a picture of Reich signing what looks like a contract and captioned the image with the “googly eyes” emoji.
 It’s a clear reference to their past misstep with McDaniels.